chrisnoonan98675/site/xl-release/how-to/use-the-xl-release-docker-images.markdown

           $ docker run -d -p 5516:5516 --name xlr xebialabs/xl-release:v8.1.0-rc.2

-1. Run the logs command:
+XL Release  will run on http://localhost:5516.
+You can log in with `username`: `admin` and `password`: `admin`.

+You must provide a valid license before you can log in.
+Browse to the above URL and paste the license to the product.
+If you do not have a license yet, apply for an [XL Release trial license](https://xebialabs.com/products/xl-release/trial/ ).

+### Secure container setup using a generated password

+You can make the setup more secure and start with a generated admin password instead of the default password.
+Including the XL Release container in an automated test or use case that depends on using a known admin password is not recommended.

+If the environment variable `ADMIN_PASSWORD` is not set and you are starting up for the first time, the container will generate a random password and print it in the logs.

+To trigger this behavior, remove the `ADMIN_PASSWORD` from the Docker run command:

+      $ docker run -d -p 5516:5516 -e ADMIN_PASSWORD#secret --name xlr xebialabs/xl-release:v8.1.0-rc.2

+The generated password is printed when the container starts up and can be found at the top of the log file.
+You can view the logs using the following command:

-          $ docker logs -f xlr
+    $ docker logs xlr

-1. Search the logs to capture the generated admin password.
-Find the "XL Release has started" message the logs.
+Search for the following line:

+    ...
+Generating admin password: [PASSWORD IS PRINTED HERE]

+### Stopping and removing containers

-To stop the XL Release container:
+To stop the containers, use the following commands:

     $ docker stop xlr

-To start the XL Release container:
+The state of the application is saved in the containers.
+They can be started again using this command:

     $ docker start xlr

-### XL Release setup for automated testing

-By default, XL Release uses a randomly generated admin password.
-Including the XL Release container in an automated test or use case that depends on using a known admin password is not recommended.

-To create a predefined `ADMIN_PASSWORD` environment variable, enter the following command:
+You can also remove the containers completely:

-          $ docker run -d -p 5516:5516 -e ADMIN_PASSWORD#secret --name xlr xebialabs/xl-release:v8.1.0-rc.2
+    $ docker rm xlr

+**Note:** This will result in a blank slate.
+When you run the container again with the simple run command, the database will be empty, you will receive a new admin password, and the license must be entered again.

-### XL Release setup for production usage - includes persistence
+### XL Release setup for production using persistent volumes

 **Note:** In production setups, volumes must be defined and XL Release must be configured to store its state in an external database.